awsdocs/amazon-emr-release-guide/doc_source/flink-scala.md

 1. Type the following to start a shell:

-   In Amazon EMR version 5\.5\.0 and later, you can use:
+   In Amazon EMR version 5\.5\.0 and later, you can use the following command to start a Yarn cluster for the Scala Shell with one TaskManager\.

    ```
    % flink-scala-shell yarn -n 1